Fraenkelufer Synagogue: 1913–1933: Construction and Life in the Weimar Republic

-The Jewish master builder Alexander Beer designed the neoclassical synagogue in 1912 after the Jewish community acquired the site in 1911.
+The Jewish master builder Alexander Beer designed the Neoclassical synagogue in 1912 after the Jewish community acquired the site in 1911.
 Construction work began a year later and the inauguration took place on September 17, 1916.
 With over 2,000 seats, this synagogue was one of the largest in Berlin.
 In addition to the main prayer hall, the building complex also had a weekday synagogue, a hall for youth services, a wedding hall, and meeting and living rooms.
 In 1925 the Jewish community opened a kindergarten and after-school care center and in the following years a youth home and a holiday playground on the site.
 Twice a week there was also an afternoon religious school.

 The rabbi of the synagogue from its inauguration until 1932 was Isidor Bleichrode.
 He was later replaced by Rabbi Julius Jakobovits.
 The composer and collector of synagogue music Arno Nadel officiated as cantor and choir director.

-1933–1942: The Synagogue during National Socialism
+1933–1942: The Synagogue during the Nazi regime

-The systematic social, economic exclusion and expropriation of the Jews by the National Socialists resulted in poverty and material hardship.
+The systematic social, economic exclusion and expropriation of the Jews by the Nazis resulted in poverty and material hardship.
 The Jewish community tried to provide help through welfare offices and a Jewish Winter Aid (Jüdische Winterhilfe) distribution point, which were located in the building complex.
 In 1935 a relief kitchen was set up in the basement of the synagogue.

 As early as 1930 the synagogue was defaced with swastikas and other anti-Semitic slogans.
 Like many other buildings belonging to the Jewish community, this synagogue was set on fire during the November pogroms, Kristallnacht, in 1938.
 Since the synagogue was adjacent to a city school, the fire brigade and police kept the spread of the flames in check.
 The synagogue was badly damaged, but not destroyed, however the main prayer hall could no longer be used for services.
 From December 1938 until October 1942, the congregation therefore met in the youth synagogue in the side wing of the building instead.
 Since only seven Berlin synagogues were reopened after the November pogroms, other congregations in the neighborhood also held their services in the building.

 After Rabbi Julius Jakobovits emigrated to Great Britain, where his son Immanuel Jakobovits later became Chief Rabbi, Rabbi Georg Kantorowski, Rabbi Regina Jonas and Rabbi Martin Riesenburger occasionally officiated in the synagogue.

 At the end of 1941 the building was used to store looted Jewish property from around Berlin.
 At the beginning of 1942 the Gestapo occupied the entire property and used it to park military vehicles.
 In a bombing raid on Berlin in 1944 the site suffered further destruction and in 1958/1959 the main building was fully demolished.